 Judith R. Schore, MSW, PhD, is the colloquium leader in the South and the northern colloquium leader will be selected from among the core faculty.

 Dr. Schore is a member of the Core Faculty of The Sanville Institute with many years of teaching the integration of psychodynamic theory and practice.
 She has extensive teaching backgrounds in attachment theory and research and contemporary psychoanalytic theories as well as traditional psychoanalytic Drive Theory, Ego Psychology, Object Relations Theory, and Self Psychology.
 She has published and presented throughout the United States and internationally.
 (See more on faculty background and publications on our Faculty and Alumni pages.)
 Qualified analysts and scholars on the faculty, who serve in the professional academic community, will participate in the seminars as consultants and guest lecturers on topics related to their specific areas of knowledge and expertise.

 Admission is open to qualified mental health professionals who have a master’s degree and are licensed or license-eligible.
-Click here to download an application, and mail completed application with $50 non-refundable application fee to the Institute by the first week of September
+Click here to download an application, and mail completed application with $50 non-refundable application fee to the Institute by August 2017.

 There is a $50 application fee for this program.
 Please send it in with your completed application.